8th Canadian Hussars (Princess Louise's): Second World War

 The regiment landed in Italy on 19 December 1943 as a unit of the 5th Armoured Brigade, 5th Canadian Armoured Division.
 It was renamed as the "5th Armoured Regiment (8th Princess Louise's (New Brunswick) Hussars, CAC, CASF", on 15 October 1943.

 The regiment landed in Italy on 19 December 1943 at Naples and saw action soon and frequently thereafter.
 The regiment fought in the Liri Valley, the Melfa Crossing, Ceprano, The Gothic Line, Missano Ridge, Coriano, the Lamone River Crossing, and Coventello where it distinguished itself.

-It moved to North-West Europe on 17 February 1945 as part of Operation Goldflake.
+It began moving secretly to North-West Europe on 17 February 1945 as part of Operation Goldflake.
 The Hussars sailed from Italy to Southern France, and then moved by rail to Northwest Europe.
 After refitting the tanks, the regiment went into action in the Netherlands, breaking through to Putten in mid-April.
-The regiment then moved north for the final actions of the war at the Delfzijl Pocket where 3,000 German soldiers surrendered to the regiment.
+The regiment then moved north for the final actions of the war at the Delfzijl Pocket, where 3,000 German soldiers surrendered to the regiment.
 It was renamed as the "5th Armoured Regiment (8th Princess Louise's (New Brunswick) Hussars, RCAC, CASF", on 2 August 1945.

 On 26 January 1946, the regiment arrived in Halifax and the next day reached Sussex, New Brunswick where it was demobilized.
 The overseas regiment disbanded on 15 February 1946.